 So there’s been a lot of discussion of John MacArthur’s recent comments at the Shepherd’s Conference.
-Kim Riddlebarger has replied and I’ve commented on the HB here and here and on the Puritainboard.
+Kim Riddlebarger has replied and I’ve commented on the HB (see the resources below).
 I’ve promised to write something on Quistorp’s summary of Calvin’s eschatology.
 I’ve read and accept Phil Johnson’s account of what happened.
 Okay.
 John is a dispensational, pre-trib, premillennialist.

 There are two questions.